metno/gridpp/README.md

 Gridpp is written in C++ but offers python bindings to the functions in the library.
 The tool is used at MET Norway to produce operational weather forecasts for Yr (https://www.yr.no).

 Gridpp is currently under active development and the current version is a prototype for testing.
-Feedback is welcome, either by using the issue tracker in Github, or by contacting Thomas Nipen (thomasn@met.no).
+We welcome suggesions for improvements.

 ## Features
 - Methods for **downscaling** a forecast from a coarse grid to a fine grid